alexandretrieste/uncomment/README.md

 ## License

-This extension is licensed under the [MIT License](https://github.com/alexandretrieste/uncomment/blob/main/LICENSE).
+This extension is licensed under the [MIT License](https:

 ## Release Notes